TL;DR

 Many leading PMI policies now include as standard:

 At WeCovr, we take this a step further.
 We're committed to our clients' long-term wellbeing, not just their treatment during illness.
-That's why, in addition to finding you the best policy, we provide all our customers with complimentary access to our proprietary AI-powered calorie and nutrition tracker, CalorieHero.
+That's why, in addition to finding you a strong fit for your needs, we provide all our customers with complimentary access to our proprietary AI-powered calorie and nutrition tracker, CalorieHero.
 We believe that empowering you with tools for preventative health is just as important as being there for you when you need treatment.

 Deciding whether to invest in PMI is a personal choice.
 This checklist can help you determine if it aligns with your priorities and circumstances.